 “Write single-lines poems about birds”, the tweet said.
 How do you do that?
 It turns out in order to understand this form, we need to look at the foundations of haiku.

 In the winter woods the sound of a woodpecker resonates through the trees.
 This drumming or tapping behavior of the woodpeckers makes these birds both noticeable and unique.
 As a result there are many poems written about them.
 Today we have poems by Dickinson, Alling, Basho, Issa, and Silverstein.

 The owl, with its nocturnal lifestyle and distinct appearance has made it the perfect subject for poetry.
 Today we have poems from Issa, Alan Watts, Emily Dickinson, and many more.

 The Canadian Geese migration is one of those amazing feats of the natural world.
-When you think about this, and then watch them fly in their V formation, it makes sense that poets would incorporate them into their verse.
-Mary Oliver and Wendell Berry are two poets who took note of these birds and incorporated it into verse.
+When you think about this, and then watch them fly in their V formation, it makes sense that poets like Mary Oliver and Wendell Berry would incorporate them into their verse.

 Can technology support our connection to nature?
 Technobiophilia suggests that humans have an "innate attraction to life and lifelike processes as they appear in technology” and, if used thoughtfully, it can support our well-being.

 Have you ever wondered what role birds have played in American literature?
 Well it turns out, quite a lot.
 That is why the Library of America, a nonprofit organization focused on preserving and promoting, publishing, and providing readers with opportunities to engage in American writing, is hosting an online conversation with Olivia Gentile, poet Sidney...
 Continue Reading →